apache/spark-website/security.md

 <h2>Frequently Asked Questions</h2>

-<h3>During a security analysis of Flink, I noticed that Spark allows for remote code execution, is this an issue?</h3>
+<h3>During a security analysis of Apache Spark, I noticed that Spark allows for remote code execution, is this an issue?</h3>

 As with other similar projects like
 [Apache Flink](https://flink.apache.org/what-is-flink/security/#during-a-security-analysis-of-flink-i-noticed-that-flink-allows-for-remote-code-execution-is-this-an-issue),